OpenScienceMOOC/Module-3-Reproducible-Research-and-Data-Analysis/key_elements.md

 * [What does research reproducibility mean?](http://stm.sciencemag.org/content/8/341/341ps12) (Goodman et al., 2016).

+* Recommendations for open data science (Gymrek and Farjoun, 2016).

 * [Tools and techniques for computational reproducibility](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4940747/) (Piccolo and Frampton, 2016).

 * [Transparency, Reproducibility, and the Credibility of Economics Research](https://osf.io/preprints/bitss/9a3rw/) (Christensen and Miguel, 2017).